-Traumatic brain injury results from an impact to the head that disrupts normal brain function.
+Traumatic brain injury (TBI) results from an impact to the head that disrupts normal brain function.
 Traumatic brain injury may affect a person’s cognitive abilities, including learning and thinking skills.

 About traumatic brain injury

 Most TBIs are caused by falls, being struck by an object or by vehicle crashes.
 Doctors may classify traumatic brain injury as mild, moderate or severe, depending on whether the injury causes unconsciousness, how long unconsciousness lasts and the severity of symptoms.
 Although most traumatic brain injuries are classified as mild because they're not life-threatening, even a mild traumatic brain injury can have serious and long-lasting effects; the extent of these effects is not fully understood and requires more research.

 Resulting from an impact to the head that disrupts normal brain function, traumatic brain injury is a threat to cognitive health in two ways:

 - A traumatic brain injury's direct effects — which may be long-lasting or even permanent — can include unconsciousness, inability to recall the traumatic event, confusion, difficulty learning and remembering new information, trouble speaking coherently, unsteadiness, lack of coordination, and problems with vision or hearing.